Meetings are a necessary evil, especially when working remotely.

 Be Straightforward (but not too straightforward)

-When we are communicating in person, we have all of the things I just mentioned – tone and body language – to help us get our message and intent across.
+When we are communicating in person, we have everything I just mentioned – tone and body language – to help us get our message and intent across.
 So, we can use those things to insert sarcasm, a double entendre, euphemisms, puns, jokes, and more to align our message to our personality and send subtle messages that we don’t have to say out loud.

 For instance, I don’t have to say anything for you to know if I like the snack you shared or not.
 Especially if it is too salty, my face will say it all.
 I don’t have to say anything at all.

-However, when you are removing a piece of our communication (like body language and/or tone), you have to be very clear and explicit in your messaging.
+However, when removing a piece of our communication (like body language and/or tone), you must be very clear and explicit in your messaging.

 You want to think about what you want the reader to feel, think, and do with your message, and craft your message accordingly.

 The reader will insert his/her own tone when reading your message.
-So, you want to make sure you remove all of the personality flair that you might add in a face-to-face message.
+So, you want to remove all of the personality flairs you might add in a face-to-face message.

-If you need to send some constructive feedback, do not try to sugarcoat it too much.
-There is too much of a chance the message will get lost and the reader will only absorb the sugar.
+If you need to send some constructive feedback, do not try to sugarcoat it.
+There is too much chance the message will get lost, and the reader will only absorb the sugar.